The Pros and Cons of Making Dog Food at Home

 5. Serve with Protein:

 • When it’s time to feed the dogs, I add cooked chicken or salmon to their portions.
-I’ve found that keeping the meat separate and only adding it at serving time helps the food last longer and keeps it fresher in storage.
+I’ve found that keeping the meat separate and adding it only at serving time helps the food last longer and stay fresher in storage.

-This method ensures the food is balanced, easy to store, and enjoyed by my dogs!
+This method ensures the food is balanced, easy to store, and my dogs enjoy it!
 It also allows me to adjust portions and ingredients based on their needs.

 Pros of Making Dog Food at Home